 Although heat is included in the name, you can use a heat pump for AC.
-It works by shifting heat instead of generating it (unlike furnaces) which is why it also is used as a dual function system.
+It works by shifting heat instead of generating it (the way a furnace does) which is why it also is used as a dual function unit.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of SEER rating.
 Just compare these two high quality cooling systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER

 up to 23.5 SEER